bsa674/CRISPR-Guide-RNA-Design-Tool/README.md

 ----
 ## Functionalities

 This Python-based pipeline is designed for CRISPR guide RNA (gRNA) analysis.
-Pandas and NumPy libraries were used for data handling, scikit-learn for preprocessing and predictions, and Matplotlib and Seaborn for visualization.
-It employs a machine learning model to predict gRNA efficacy based on sequence features such as GC content, entropy, and melting temperature (Tm).
-Secondary features like k-mer encoding are also included for comprehensive analysis.
+It utilizes Pandas and NumPy for data handling, ViennaRNA (RNA module) for RNA secondary structure prediction, and Plotly for interactive visualizations.
+A machine learning ensemble model, combining Random Forest and XGBoost, predicts gRNA efficacy based on extracted RNA structural and sequence-based features, including minimum free energy (MFE), base-pairing probabilities, ensemble free energy, and helical structure properties.

 ## Data Sources and Processing